 On receipt of a full and valid grant application the Council must issue a decision on approval within 6 months.
-The Council aims to provide a decision on urgent applications within 3 working days and all other cases within 20 working days.

 All applicants will be advised in writing of the outcome of the application.

 Where the Council is likely to refuse an application for a DFG, the Council will contact the applicant to give them the opportunity to provide additional information prior to a formal refusal being made.